sapphire-clouds/travel-website/README.md

 ## Live Site

-Check out the live version of the website here: [Explore Estonia Travel Website](https://sapphire-clouds.github.io/travel-website/main.html)
+Check out the live version of the website here: [Estonia: Travel Website](https://sapphire-clouds.github.io/travel-website/main.html)

 ## Technologies Used
 - **HTML:** For structuring the content.